2017-2018

 The 2024-25 season started with a few familiar faces missing, with some international players still representing their country in WXV, the World Rugby Tournament.
 The fixture list was condensed to balance player welfare in preparation for the 2025 Rugby World Cup, which was set to feature 129 PWR players.

 The final was hosted at the StoneX stadium in London, the first time a final was held in the capital city since 2017-18 season.
-The final two names were Saracens and Gloucester Hartpury, with both teams itching to mark their dominance on the league.
+Gloucester Hartpury were once again the team to beat, as they stalked a historic three-peat.
+Saracens emerged as their challenger and battled gamely in the PWR Final on home turf, but ultimately it was Gloucester Hartpury who emerged victorious.

 2025-26